Loop3D/noddy_macos/README.txt

 sudo port install qt5

-2) Download the entire repository as a zip file, unzip it
+2) Download the entire noddy_macos repository as a zip file, unzip it

 Operation:
 Run noddy.dmg by double clicking on it- everything it needs is in this folder